 In the mouth dry with a fresh fruit character.
 The wine is harmonious and balanced.

 The Prosecco Brut pairs nicely with finger food, oysters, seafood and first courses.
 It’s also a nice aperitif by itself.

 You won’t find this prosecco anywhere other than in this corner of Veneto.
-You want to taste this amazing sparkling wine.

 “I pici alle vongole”, pasta i pici with fresh clams recipe.
 Buon appetito!